 The best free blogging sites allow you to broadcast your views to the world online, whether they be on the latest hit TV show, or the top trends in your industry.
 Blogging is one of the most effective ways to get yourself heard, and many of the best website builders will provide you with a free plan for blogging.

 But what's the ideal blogging site for you or your business?
-You need to consider whether you want to use a website builder, a content management system (CMS) such as WordPress, or whether you just want to be able to write a blog post via a platform like Medium.
+You need to consider whether you want to use a website builder, a content management system (CMS) such as WordPress via the best web hosting services, or whether you just want to be able to write a blog post via a platform like Medium.

 Website builders and blogging sites often utilize a drag-and-drop interface, meaning that even if you're not a confident user of HTML or website mechanics, there are many platforms available to suit even complete beginners.
 If you've got more advanced skills, and want a highly polished site, many free blogging platforms allow you that extra customization.